GtkBuilder and UI file

 A window appears and it is the same as the screenshot at the beginning of this page.

-Generally, resource is the best way for C language.
-If you use other languages like Ruby, string is better than resource.
+Generally, resources are best for C programs.
+If you use other languages like Ruby, strings are better than resources.